 Mantrailing from the human’s perspective is used for locating a suspect that has fled or to help find a missing person.
 Search & Rescue workers, EMTs, and first responders are among the many professionals that should go through mantrailing courses.
 This allows them to pick up on evidence in the environment to help guide them toward their target (without needing a dog).

 Border patrol, DEA, police, military, FBI, and other organizations use K9 dogs to sniff out narcotics that have been hidden from sight.
 These dogs are specially trained to pick up on the scent of certain illegal drugs.
 Their drug-sniffing skills help them find drugs in furniture, cars, and inside of walls just to name a few.

 Search & Rescue

 Air Scent Live Find (ASLF) is one of the skills needed for search & rescue missions.
 ASLF utilizes a dog’s ability to sniff the air and follow the scent of an individual to where they are located.
-This skill is also used in disaster recoveries, to find human remains, and more.
-Other skills such as mantrailing and human remains detection are critical for a dog that is working search & rescue missions.
+This skill is also used in disaster recoveries, to find human remains and more.
+Other skills such as mantrailing and human remain detection are critical for a dog that is working search & rescue missions.